MiemieMethod/bedrock-docs/docs/refs/protocols/packets/playerauthinputpacket.md

 ///////// define
 String To Filter：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。protocol.packet.playerauthinputpacket.string_to_filter.descriptionIndivdiual string that needs checking
+- 特殊类型。protocol.packet.playerauthinputpacket.dependency_on_itemstackrequest_and_performitemstackrequest_bit_set.if_1.strings_to_filter.example_element.string_to_filter.descriptionIndivdiual string that needs checking

 /////////